-A pair of distinct cells in such a grid is in one of eight relationships, illustrated in Figure 3 for the $6 \times 6$ grid with $3 \times 2$ regions.
-For i = 1, ..., 8, the cell labelled \ is in relationship i with the cell labelled i.
-Thus a pair of distinct cells is in relationship 1 if they are in the same minirow; relationship 2 if they are in the same minicolumn; relationship 3 if they are in the same region but in different rows and columns; relationship 4 if they are in the same row but in different regions; relationship 5 if they are in the same column but in different regions; relationship 6 if they are in the same large row but in different columns and regions; relationship 8 if they are in different large rows and large columns.
+A pair of distinct cells in such a grid is in one of eight relationships, illustrated in Figure 3 for the 6×6 grid with 3×2 regions.
+For i = 1, ..., 8, the cell labelled is in relationship i with the cell labelled i.
+Thus a pair of distinct cells is in relationship 1 if they are in the same minirow; relationship 2 if they are in the same minicolumn; relationship 3 if they are in the same region but in different rows and columns; relationship 4 if they are in the same row but in different regions; relationship 5 if they are in the same column but in different regions; relationship 6 if they are in the same large row but in different rows and regions; relationship 7 if they are in the same large column but in different columns and regions; relationship 8 if they are in different large rows and large columns.

-Figure 3: Eight relationships between pairs of distinct cells in the $6 \times 6$ grid
+Figure 3.
+Eight relationships between pairs of distinct cells in the 6×6 grid.